Albertans have great pride in their province, and that’s likely why Alberta podcasts are growing in popularity.

 Speak On That!

-The inability to see one another has deprived us of quality conversations.
+The inability to see one another over the past couple of years has deprived us of quality conversations.
 Listening to the Speak On That! podcast is a chance to get it back into our lives.
-It isn’t an information dump, or a list of facts on a subject, but a back and forth that we’re made to feel a part of.
+It isn’t an information dump or a list of facts on a subject, but a back-and-forth that we’re made to feel a part of.

 Episodes are released weekly and are hosted by two queer Black folk, Ali and Lenah.
 Like a flowing conversation with a true friend, they unpack life, pop culture, and the news of the world — always with a sense of humour and a determination to help learn.